lsieun/learn-java/Generics/TypeSystem_Array.md

 The array store check would have to check whether the pair added to the array is of type `Pair<? extends Number,? extends Number>` or of a subtype thereof.
 Obviously, a `Pair<String,String>` is not of a matching type and should be rejected with an `ArrayStoreException`.
 But the array store check does not detect any type mismatch, because the JVM can only check the array's runtime component type, which is `Pair[]` after type erasure, against the element's runtime type, which is `Pair` after type erasure.

-### 3.2.
-Can I declare a reference variable of an array type whose component type is a bounded wildcard parameterized type?
+### 3.2. array variable

-**Yes, you can, but you should not, because it is neither helpful nor type-safe**.
+Can I declare a reference variable of an array type whose component type is a bounded wildcard parameterized type? **Yes, you can, but you should not, because it is neither helpful nor type-safe**.

 The rationale is the same as for concrete parameterized types: a wildcard parameterized type, unless it is an unbounded wildcard parameterized type, is a non-reifiable type and arrays of non-reifiable types must not be created.
 Hence it does not make sense to have a reference variable of such an array type because it can never refer to array of its type.
 All that it can refer to is `null`, **an array whose component type is a non-parameterized subtype of the instantiations that belong to the type family denoted by the wildcard**, or **an array whose component type is the corresponding raw type**.
 Neither of these cases is overly useful, yet they are permitted.